noops888/cf-autorag-mcp/README.md

 - `autorag_ai_search` by default returns **document chunks only** (letting the client LLM generate responses), but can optionally include Cloudflare's AI-generated response
 - All tools use a **default score threshold of 0.5** if not specified
 - All tools support the same parameter structure for consistent usage
+- **Metadata filtering is not supported in Workers bindings** - use the REST API if you need filtered queries

 ## Development